wire42/renogyBt-batteryalert-to-discord/README.md

 pip install renogybt requests

-text

-Or, if you cloned the [renogy-bt](https://github.com/wingchen/renogy-bt) repo, install its requirements:

-pip install -r requirements.txt

-text

 3. Make sure your Bluetooth is enabled and your Renogy device is powered on and within range.

 ---